Hsu-Che-Wei/GeneSys/README.md

 **b.
 Cell annotations** : The annotation table (.tsv) should include three columns named 'barcode', 'label' and 'time'. 'barcode' for the cell barcodes in the scRNA-seq data, 'label' for the categorical labels (cell types, conditions ... etc), and 'time' for temporal steps (treatment time points, dev stages, time bins).

 **c.
 Cell lineage blueprint** : The cell lineage table (.tsv) should include how each trajectory (row) is defined.
 How many trajectories (rows) are there?
 How many temporal steps (columns) are there?
 And how cells should be sampled based on the annotation table for each trajectory (biological knowledge or hypothesis).

+Example toy data can be found in toy_data folder.

 ```